AI, progress & app workflow

 What to do next

-For "Why no-upload planning tools needs human judgment in the loop", choose one low-pressure action: set one cue that already exists in the day.
-Use the related Orena guide for "Why no-upload planning tools needs human judgment in the loop" when you want app support for that action.
-The useful signal for "Why no-upload planning tools needs human judgment in the loop" is whether the reader can understand when a trust page is more useful than another routine with less uncertainty.
+For "Human judgment: no-upload planning tools", choose one low-pressure action: set one cue that already exists in the day.
+Use the related Orena guide for "Human judgment: no-upload planning tools" when you want app support for that action.
+The useful signal for "Human judgment: no-upload planning tools" is whether the reader can understand when a trust page is more useful than another routine with less uncertainty.

 Evidence boundary